Kilimanjaro Climb - Rongai Route

 Spend six nights in comfortable accommodation on the mountain

 Take in the ever-changing landscapes, with no two days on the mountain being the same

-Day 1: Wake early and drive to Nale Moru gate.
+Day 1: Wake early and drive to Nale Moru gate where you will register at the gate.
 From there, trek five miles through farmland, pine plantations and afromontane forest to Simba Camp which sits at an altitude of 2,606m (8,550ft).

 Day 2: Hike to Second Cave where you’ll stop for lunch and admire the views.
 Head off the main trail for Mawenzi Peak.
-Camp tonight is Kikelewa Caves Camp set at 3,600m (11,815ft).
+Camp tonight is Kikelewa Caves Camp set at 3,600m (11,815ft) in a sheltered valley.
 A total of 7.4 miles (11.9km).

 Day 3 & 4: Head to Mawenzi Tarn, Mawenzi Peak, for two nights at Mawenzi Tarn Camp at an altitude of 4,328m (14,200ft) where you’ll acclimatise on walks.